Animal husbandry: Birth of husbandry

 The domestication of ruminants, like these fat-tailed sheep in Afghanistan, provided nomads across the Middle East and central Asia with a reliable source of food.

 The domestication of livestock was driven by the need to have food on hand when hunting was unproductive.
-The desirable characteristics of a domestic animal are that it should be useful to the domesticator, should be able to thrive in his or her company, should breed freely, and be easy to tend.
+The desirable characteristics of a domestic animal are that it should be useful to the domesticator, should be able to thrive in their company, should breed freely, and be easy to tend.
 Domestication was not a single event, but a process repeated at various periods in different places.
 Sheep and goats were the animals that accompanied the nomads in the Middle East, while cattle and pigs were associated with more settled communities.
 The first wild animal to be domesticated was the dog.
-Half-wild dogs, perhaps starting with young individuals, may have been tolerated as scavengers and killers of vermin, and being naturally pack hunters, were predisposed to become part of the human pack and join in the hunt.
-Prey animals, sheep, goats, pigs and cattle, were progressively domesticated early in the history of agriculture.
+Half-wild dogs, perhaps starting with young individuals, may have been tolerated as scavengers and killers of vermin, and, being naturally pack hunters, were predisposed to become part of the human pack and join in the hunt.
+Prey animals, sheep, goats, pigs, and cattle, were progressively domesticated early in the history of agriculture.
 Pigs were domesticated in the Near East between 8,500 and 8000 BC, sheep and goats in or near the Fertile Crescent about 8,500 BC, and cattle from wild aurochs in the areas of modern Turkey and Pakistan around 8,500 BC.
 A cow was a great advantage to a villager as she produced more milk than her calf needed, and her strength could be put to use as a working animal, pulling a plough to increase production of crops, and drawing a sledge, and later a cart, to bring the produce home from the field.
 Draught animals were first used about 4,000 BC in the Middle East, increasing agricultural production immeasurably.

 In southern Asia, the elephant was domesticated by 6,000 BC.
 Fossilised chicken bones dated to 5040 BC have been found in northeastern China, far from where their wild ancestors lived in the jungles of tropical Asia, but archaeologists believe that the original purpose of domestication was for the sport of cockfighting.
 Meanwhile, in South America, the llama and the alpaca had been domesticated, probably before 3,000 BC, as beasts of burden and for their wool.
-Neither was strong enough to pull a plough which limited the development of agriculture in the New World.
-Horses occur naturally on the steppes of Central Asia and their domestication began around 3,000 BC in the Black Sea and Caspian Sea region.
+Neither was strong enough to pull a plough, which limited the development of agriculture in the New World.
+Horses occur naturally on the steppes of Central Asia, and their domestication began around 3,000 BC in the Black Sea and Caspian Sea region.
 Although horses were originally seen as a source of meat, their use as pack animals and for riding followed.
 Around the same time, the wild ass was being tamed in Egypt.
 Camels were domesticated soon after this, with the Bactrian camel in Mongolia and the Arabian camel becoming beasts of burden.
 By 1000 BC, caravans of Arabian camels were linking India with Mesopotamia and the Mediterranean.